Driscoll Children's Hospital, Kohl's Department Stores sponsor the Keep Your Kids Safe Program

-September 27, 2011
+September 27, 2012

-WHEN: 9:30 a.m.
-Wednesday, Sept.
+WHEN: 10 a.m.
+Friday, Sept.
 28

 CORPUS CHRISTI - Driscoll's annual Hollywood-style Celebrity Celebration will be held Wednesday, Sept.
-21 to mark the release of the hospital's 2011 holiday card collection, Christmas storybook and holiday gifts.
-Celebrities at the event are past and present patients who created designs for the items.
-The media is invited for interviews and photos.
+19 to mark the release of the hospital's 2012 holiday card collection and Christmas storybook.
+Celebrities at the event will be past and present Driscoll patients who created designs for the items.

 "This is one of the largest annual events we have and the Auxiliary to Driscoll Children's Hospital is proud to put it on," said Lizette Saenz, director of Volunteer Services.
-"We look forward to rolling out the red carpet and putting the spotlight on our little 'stars.'"
+"We look forward to rolling out the red carpet and putting the spotlight on our little stars."

-For this annual tradition, Driscoll patients from throughout South Texas drew pictures for seven unique holiday cards and a Christmas storybook.
-They also created designs for a holiday apron, silver angel charm, kitchen towel, t-shirt and two Christmas tree ornaments.
-A group of community members selected the artwork for the items.
-Proceeds from their sales will go toward the Marcia K. Wilcox scholarship, which has benefited more than 90 Driscoll cancer patients since its inception.
+For this annual tradition, Driscoll patients from throughout South Texas drew pictures for nine holiday cards and a Christmas storybook.
+Community members selected the artwork to be used.
+Proceeds from sales of the items will go toward the Marcia K. Wilcox scholarship, which has benefited more than 90 Driscoll cancer patients since its inception.

 This year's holiday card artists are:

-- Jonathan Arebelo, 5, of Corpus Christi
+Andrew Parada, 5, of Corpus Christi

-- Cassandra Zepeda, 10, of Corpus Christi
+Sean Gonzales, 10, of Corpus Christi

 Storybook artists are: